UchidaMizuki/navigatr/README.md

 library(dplyr)
 ```

-To build a new menu, give `new_menu()` unique keys and a list of their
+To build a new navigation menu, give `new_menu()` unique keys and a list
-corresponding values.
-The upper rows show the menu items (keys on the
+of their corresponding values.
+The upper rows show the menu items (keys
-left, value summaries on the right).
-By defining `pillar::obj_sum`, you
+on the left, value summaries on the right).
+By defining
-can change the way the summaries are displayed.
+`pillar::obj_sum`, you can change the way the summaries are displayed.

 ``` r
 mn1 <- new_menu(key = c("band_members", "band_instruments"),